SAS Week 2025

 Landing Page Top Banner 720X500px Web

-Between 6-10 October 2025, we’ll be recognising and celebrating the specialty, associate specialist, and specialist doctor workforce alongside NHS Employers and the BMA.
+Between 6-10 October 2025, we recognised and celebrated the specialty, associate specialist, and specialist doctor workforce alongside NHS Employers and the BMA.

-Throughout the week, we’ll be sharing new exclusive SAS resources and events, as well as dedicated blogs on SAS careers.
+Find new exclusive SAS resources and events, as well as dedicated blogs on SAS careers here.

 Free leadership training for SAS doctors from the RCP